thfai2000/taichi-orm/README.md

 ```

 # Why we need it?

-- For some traditional ORM, it is not easy to apply filters on the pivot table of `manyToMany` relationship".

-- Query the relation data is not efficient.
-If the data query consist of multiple Entity, it query the database tables one by one.
+For some traditional ORM, querying the relation data of Model is not efficient.
+If the data query consist of multiple Entity, it executes SQL SELECT statement one by one.
 Usually, it produce several SQL query.
-Why can't we query all these data from database in just one single call.
+But Why can't we query all these data from database in just one single call.
 It is just like the different approach between *GraphQL* and *Restful*.

 ##More explaination: